 - an advanced generalist curriculum that trains practitioners for multilevel practice, engaging with individuals, families, groups, communities, organizations and service-delivery systems in identifying needs and strategies to initiate and produce change;

 - a commitment to social justice that teaches how to apply strategies of advocacy and social change to advance social and economic justice; and

 - service learning that involves collaborating with community agencies to meet specific service needs while enhancing student learning.

 Accreditation and assessment data

-- The Master of Social Work (MSW) program and the Baccalaureate of Social Work (BSW) are both accredited by the Council on Social Work Education's Commission on Accreditation
+- The Master of Social Work (MSW) program and the Baccalaureate of Social Work (BSW) are both accredited by the Council on Social Work Education's Commission on Accreditation.

 Student learning outcomes